 Process for lodgement

-Any supplier concerns related to the invitation document or the invitation process must be submitted to the procurement activity contact in writing immediately upon the cause of the complaint arising or becoming known to the complainant.
-Any complaint about the procurement team or process must be submitted in writing to the General Manager Procurement, setting out:
+Any supplier concerns related to the invitation document or the invitation process must be submitted to the procurement activity contact via email immediately upon the cause of the complaint arising or becoming known to the complainant.
+Any complaint about the procurement team or process must be submitted via email to the Director, Procurement, setting out:

 - the basis for the complaint, specifying the issues involved;